News | Monday, 25th September 2017

 The games were developed based on a teaching approach called Content and Language Integrated Learning (CLIL) that makes the subject content – in this case mathematics - the driving force behind successful learning rather than the second language being taught, such as English or French.

-Emile has been produced through a partnership between Cyber Coach, a Bolton-based educational resource provider, and academics from Manchester Metropolitan University’s Faculty of Education assisted by the University’s School of Computing, Mathematics and Digital Technology.
+Emile has been produced through a partnership between Cyber Coach, a Bolton-based educational resource provider, and academics from Manchester Metropolitan University’s Faculty of Education assisted by the University’s Department of Computing and Mathematics.

 Excitement and interest